bruceleexiaokan/mon4h/README.md

 mon4h
 =====
-It's a project for hadoop/hbase maintenance
+It's a project for hadoop/hbase maintenance for study and research purpose only.

 How to build:
 =======